magv/ratracer/README.md

 simpler thing to do.

-*Ratracer* implements this idea via the `ratracer.h` library that can records traces of arbitrary rational operations.
+*Ratracer* implements this idea via the `ratracer.h` library that can record traces of arbitrary rational operations.
 The `ratracer` tool is then able to read, optimize, and ultimately reconstruct these traces.